Surviving Hostage Situation: Testimonies of Captivity and Survival in the Hands of Hamas

 Many hostages lost their homes in the October 7 attacks; As they return, some also discover how many of their friends and family were killed.

 “We have heard from many of the children and women unimaginable stories, some of them truly unreal.
-We have heard stories that, as doctors and caregivers, we find hard to believe could be real,” Bron-Harlev said.
+We have heard stories that, as doctors and caregivers, we find hard to believe might be real,” Bron-Harlev said.

 But his patients were strong and determined.